“Steve, did you see this order come in?”

 “An artist?
 For, like, murals and things?”
 Sam asked.

-“Nah, tattoos, mostly,” the man said.
+“Lots of things, but tattoos mostly,” the man said.
 He stuck his hand out.
 “I’m Pete, by the way.
 I work here.”

 “Hi, Pete, I’m Steve, this is Sam,” Steve said, shaking his hand.
 Sam followed suit.
 “This is a really impressive collection,” he said, gesturing around him.